How to Measure Performance on Agile Projects

 Performance management is key to successful projects.
 However, traditional management methods are grounded on the principle of stable requirements and scope.
 But Agile projects, by nature, do not have stable requirements.
 In fact, with agile projects, scope is supposed to be volatile, to evolve continuously, and be redefined/reprioritized with each iteration.
 This poses a challenge to any management method grounded on the principle of stable requirements and scope.

 The Earned Value Management (EVM) method, while widely acknowledged as the most complete and rigorous approach — widely accepted in projects with stable requirements — is often presumed to be inappropriate for Agile environments.
 But logic and practice demonstrate that this assumption is incorrect, and that EVM can be applied to an Agile working process.
 But, how?

-In this all-new webinar, Cutter Senior Consultant Alexandre Rodrigues will discuss how a shift in perspective and reassertion of some key principles of project management can make EVM a successful tool for managing performance on Agile projects.
-Rodrigues will discuss:
+In this all-new webinar, Cutter Senior Consultant Alexandre Rodrigues discusses how a shift in perspective and reassertion of some key principles of project management can make EVM a successful tool for managing performance on Agile projects.
+Rodrigues discusses:

 - Why performance measurement is critically important to manage Agile projects